 Mix the topping or repair concrete and add it to the top of each stepping stone.
 This layer gives the stepping stones a smooth, refined top.

 Working quickly before the concrete hardens, it’s time to add the stones.
-If you have 2 people working together, one can be pouring concrete and smoothing while the other sets the stones in.
+If you have two people working together, one can be pouring concrete and smoothing while the other sets the stones in.
 We used house numbers as a guide, but you can freehand it, use a foam number, or even just draw an outline with a stick.
 Once you have your method, start adding stones one by one, fitting them like a puzzle until you get your 1-9 completed.

 Gently push a bit of concrete around the stones with your fingertips just to set them in place.
 If any do fall out, you can always glue them back in.
 I’m happy to report that not one of our stones fell out!
 That surprised me in a very good way.